Urgent Care vs Telehealth for Prescription Refills — Cost, Speed, and When Each Makes Sense

 Can I do telehealth for new conditions, or just refills?

 Telehealth services vary.
 Bidwell Health treats specific well-defined conditions for new diagnoses — UTI, yeast, BV, ED, hair loss — in addition to bridge refills.
-For a broader range of new conditions, a primary care same-day visit or urgent care makes more sense.
+For a broader range of new conditions, a primary care prompt visit or urgent care makes more sense.

 Related reading